skwe902/KiwifruitVolumeApp/README.md

 Written by **Andy Kweon** <br />

-This project was done during my summer internship of 2021.

 ## Aim of the Project:

 The aim of the project was to create an ios app that could measure the volume of a kiwifruit just by the user turning on the app and pointing their phone at the fruit.